jonnor/ESC-CNN-microcontroller/report/report.md

 indicates that the user wants to enable speech control.
 Example phrases in commercially available products include "Hey Siri" for Apple devices or "OK Google" for Google devices.
-This is used both in smarthome devices such as Amazon Alexa, as well as smartwatches and mobile devices.
+This is used both in smart-home devices such as Amazon Alexa, as well as smartwatches and mobile devices.
 For this reason keyword spotting on low-power devices and microcontrollers is an area of active research.